 Isabella gave a detailed description of how the abruptness of going remote in the middle of the semester affected everyone:

-I remember the last week before the university was closed last semester due to COVIDs-19.
+I remember the last week before the university was closed last semester due to COVID-19.
 There was so much uncertainty, whether its staff, faculty or students.
 It seemed like everyone was completely clueless.
 Though some professors were thinking ahead and already discussed what will be the strategy “if we go online.”
 Rest is history!
 I personally never took an online class before, so I was very anxious.
 Then we heard the news about [the university] going online for the whole semester.
 Honestly, it was a mess.
 Mess because it was a new learning experience for everyone.
 In the middle of semester assignments were changed, syllabus renewed, and we learned about technology which we haven’t heard before.
 It was extremely stressful.
 I had a full semester taking five classes and Honors seminar.
 I remember at first it seemed like I was on my computer the whole time, reading, writing, working on assignments, checking Moodle again and again, and barely any sleep.

 Fortunately for this student, she reported that the university did a good job of adapting to the sudden change.